-The Native Audio Rising Sun is a digitally controlled optical tremolo with tap tempo and ramping, which allows accelleration from the slow to the fast tempo.
-It features five waveforms, four subdivisions and also features a tone knob.
+The Native Audio Rising Sun is an analog optical but digitally controlled optical tremolo with tap tempo, four subdivisions and ramping, which allows acceleration from the slow to the fast tempo.
+It features five waveforms, four subdivisions and also a tone knob.

 The Rising Sun is an analog-optical tremolo pedal that expands on the technology found in vintage amplifiers.
 By utilizing digital control, the Rising Sun offers five waveforms global to its two modes: tap and ramp.
 Tap mode offers tap tempo functionality with four available subdivisions.
 Ramp mode allows the user to set a slow and fast tremolo speed and accelerate between the two, emulating a classic rotary speaker cabinet.

 - Five different waveforms

 - Ramp tremolo that alternates between two speeds